Pauline de Tourzel

-Pauline de Tourzel (1771 – 9 July 1839) was a French noblewoman, courtier and memoirist.
-She was the daughter of Louise-Élisabeth de Tourzel.
+Marie Charlotte Pauline de Tourzel (15 October 1771 – 9 July 1839) was a French noblewoman, courtier and memoirist.
+She was the daughter of Louise Élisabeth de Croÿ.

 Life

 She was the daughter of the Marquise de Tourzel, Louise-Félicité-Joséphine de Croŷ d'Havré, the last governess of Louis XVI and Marie Antoinette's children.
+As was custom, she was called by her third given name Pauline by family members.

-Experiences during the Revolution
+Revolution

 Following her mother's appointment as governess to the children of France, Pauline lived intimately with the royal family at the Tuileries Palace.
 She is said to have giggled at the humour of the Comtesse de Provence, dined with the royal family, and was taught billiards by King Louis XVI himself despite not being formally presented at court, much to the horror of Mesdames Tantes, Madame Victoire and Madame Sophie.

 Pauline was adored by the Dauphin Louis-Charles, who found in her a more playful alternative to his governess, her mother, the Marquise de Tourzel, whom he had nicknamed Madame Severe; the two were said to play endless games during the family's house arrest in the Tuileries.
 Pauline was crucial in persuading the young dauphin to be dressed in girl's clothing for the royal family's flight to Varennes, convincing the shy young boy that it was all part of a game of soldiers.
 During the royal family's refuge with the deputies of the National Assembly, he cried, constantly worrying about the fate of his beloved Pauline following the massacre at the Tuileries, only ceasing when they were reunited at the convent.

 During her time in the Tuileries and later the Temple Prison, Pauline developed an intimate friendship with Marie Antoinette's eldest daughter Marie Thérèse, who was only a few years her junior.